xmos/lib_spi/doc/rst/lib_spi.rst

 The function calls made on the SPI master interface must follow the sequence shown by the state machine in :numref:`spi_master_usage_state_machine`.
-If this sequence is not followed then the behavior is undefined.
+If this sequence is not followed then the behaviour is undefined.

 .. _spi_master_usage_state_machine: